kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 The DRA scheduler plugin is enhanced to:

 1. For each candidate device during allocation:
-2. Calculate `compatibilityGroups` intersection of already allocated devices
+2. Calculate rolling intersection of `compatibilityGroups` of already allocated devices
-3. If the intersection between [2] and the `compatibilityGroups` of the candidate is empty, skip the device for this allocation, otherwise, continue with allocation attempt.
+3. If the intersection of *2* and the `compatibilityGroups` of the candidate is empty, skip the device for this allocation, otherwise, continue with allocation attempt.

 **Complexity.** Let *M* be the number of devices already allocated on a counter set at the start of a scheduling round, *N* the number of candidates